On Business and Rest: Rethinking Work Through the Body

 Minimalist still life on a wooden surface: a black tray holding a clear glass water bottle, an empty tumbler on a coaster, and a small stack of blank white cards against a plain white wall.

-That you can sit at a desk for hours at a time.
-That commuting carries no cumulative cost.
+It rests on assumptions that are easy to miss until they stop working for you.
+That you can sit at a desk for hours at a time, that commuting carries no cost.
 That your energy can be switched on reliably, day after day, without consequence.
+For most of my working life, I tried to meet those assumptions anyway, and felt what it cost.

-Progress does not disappear when you step back, provided the foundations beneath the work are considered and the systems supporting it are steady.
+Progress doesn't disappear when you step back, provided the foundations beneath the work are steady.
 With limited energy, I had to become more intentional.
 I learned to work with clarity rather than urgency, to remove distractions, and to stop chasing every new tactic that promised momentum at the cost of sustainability.

-I began to design workflows that could hold the work when I could not.
+I began designing workflows that could hold the work when I couldn't.
 Structures that allowed me to step away without everything unravelling.
-This shift away from pushing through and toward designing for continuity reshaped how I thought about success, productivity, and growth.
+Shifting from pushing through to designing for continuity reshaped how I thought about success, productivity, and growth.

 It also shaped every part of Studio Founded.
-From the kinds of products I create, to the pace at which I work, to the way I think about long-term sustainability, my business became an extension of these lessons rather than a site of constant negotiation against them.
+The kinds of products I create, the pace at which I work, the way I think about long-term sustainability.
+My business became an extension of these lessons rather than a place where I was constantly working against myself.

 A Broader Invitation